ismail15-math/Ismail15-Math/README.md

 ## About Me

-- 📚 Studying mathematics and competitive programming
+- 📚 Studying mathematics and competitive programming.
-- ✍️ Writing LaTeX solutions to olympiad problems
+- ✍️ Writing LaTeX solutions to olympiad problems.
-- 💻 Interested in Probability theory, combinatorics, real analysis, and much more
+- 💻 Interested in Probability theory, combinatorics, real analysis, and branches of these topics.
-- 🔍 I like testing and modeling different mathematical models
+- 🔍 I like testing and modeling different mathematical models.

 ## Current Projects